-observation accuracy With respect to water temperature measurement, the maximum expected difference between the in situ sensor measurement and the traceable reference value; that is, the sum of the observation tolerance and the precision of the reference sensor.
+observation accuracy The maximum expected difference between the in situ sensor measurement and the traceable reference value; that is, the sum of the observation tolerance and the precision of the reference sensor.

 observation tolerance The range of variance between in situ sensor and reference measurements that is permitted or which defines agreement.